datahai/serverlesssqlpooltools/README.md

 <br /><br />
 ## showerrorfiles.sql
 Creates a view to show errors logged as part of the OPENROWSET ERRORFILE_LOCATION and ERRORFILE_DATA_SOURCE error handling process.
+<br /><br />
+## Create Aggregate Datasets using CETAS
+In the folder **createaggregateswithcetas** is a stored procedure that when passed a View name, will select * from the view and write back to a new folder in the Data Lake.
+It also creates a new view over this data and only selects the current data.